 Most of these ideas involve consuming the content individually and then meeting together virtually to discuss.
 You can go high tech and use video conferencing or group chats, or you could go low tech and set up a telephone conference call.
 United Methodist Communications offers tips and resources for each of these methods.
 They have also updated their online course on How to Start Small Groups with training for online groups.

 Idea #1: View videos online and then discuss.

 Several publishers are making some of their video studies free online for a limited time.
 Taking advantage of these offerings allows you to continue a video-based discussion if that is what your group is used to, or try something new!

 Amplify Free Content

 Amplify is offering some of its study videos for free.
 Showing these videos is as easy as sharing your screen in Zoom so you can all watch together, or you can watch the videos individually before the meeting.
-Currently, the free videos include the Adult Bible Studies series, videos related to racism and reconciliation, and devotional videos.
+Currently, the free videos include webinar series, videos related to racism and reconciliation, and devotional videos.
 All of the video sessions from these studies are currently available:

 - Holding Up Your Corner: Video Stories about Race

 - Fear of the Other: No Fear in Love

 - The Shout: Finding the Prophetic Voice in Unexpected Places